 Profile: Well, looky here, another camera provider.
 Polaroid’s instant film and cameras allowed their peak revenue to hit $3 billion in 1991.
 They held the patent to their instant photography process, which lead to them being the iconic name behind the procedure, something they are still referred to in 2018.

 Demise: Another camera provider, another one that bit the dust because they didn’t anticipate the impact digital cameras would have.
 Polaroid Corporation was declared bankrupt in 2001, a mere decade after posting their highest ever revenue for a single year.

 Profile: Xerox launched the Xerox 914 photocopier in 1958 and it revolutionised document printing.
 It is considered the most successful single product of all time, gaining Xerox $60 million in revenue in just three years, climbing up to over $500 million by 1965.

 Demise: Xerox’s problem was their own inventions were shunned by their own directors.
 Researchers and engineers at Xerox invented several elements of personal computing, but the board of directors instructed the engineers to share them with Apple technicians.
 These concepts were then adopted by Apple and Microsoft who turned into the two dominating businesses in computing, whereas Xerox were left behind in comparison.

-e-Careers offers business, leadership and management courses, so you can sharpen your business acumen, commerciality and entrepreneurial skills.
+e-Careers offers business Analysis courses, so you can sharpen your business acumen, commerciality and entrepreneurial skills.
 You will also understand how you can generate a business strategy which can be sustained and used as a foundation for growth.
 70% of businesses fail in the first 18 months, make sure your business isn't one doomed for failure.